proudcloud/awesome/README.md

-# awesome
+# :cloud: Awesome

-## Practices
+### Our practices
 This is a list of things to prefer and avoid in projects.
-These practices are a result of trials-and-errors across many Proudcloud projects.
+These practices are a result of trials-and-errors across many [Proudcloud] projects.
 We've learned what works and what doesn't, and these are the lessons that stuck.

 - [General](practices/index.md)
 - [Design](practices/design.md)